alpakpinar/LQAnalyzer/README.md

 For analyzing Gen-Level samples, LQ\_GENSIMAnalyzer.py should be used.
 Similar to LQ\_NANOAnalyzer.py, this script takes arguments -m and -c that specifies the mass and the coupling of the samples to be analyzed, and draws MET and numLQ histograms.

 This program does not put any additional cuts on the samples.
-It operates on two kinds of samples: Samples with MET > 50 GeV cut, samples with no MET cut
+It operates on two kinds of samples:

+- Samples with MET > 50 GeV cut at the gen-level
+- Samples with no MET cut at the gen-level

 To operate on the former, --genCut option must be specified.
 If this option is not specified, program will run on samples with no MET cut.